urvieira/PythonStudy/README.md

-# hello-world
+# Python-Study
 My first repository on GitHub

-Editing file directly in GitHub for the very first time
+Trying GitHub for the first time